 8) Give them a profile page on your website

 Smaller fashion designers need recognition for their work.
-If you’re working with multiple suppliers, you can consider giving them an independent brand page, that also works as their work portfolio and help your customers know the maker of the garment more closely.
-For reference, you may checkout how ModCloth gives a profile page to all their designers.
+If you’re working with multiple suppliers, you can consider giving them an independent brand page, that also works as their work portfolio and helps your customers know the maker of the garment more closely.
+For reference, you may check out how ModCloth gives a profile page to all their designers.

 9) Include an ‘exclusivity’ clause in the agreement

 It hurts your brand if what you’re selling is also available on other websites or a local mall of your customers.
 The products you’re selling need to be unique to your store or else you have to be ready to take-on the price war with your competitors – it’s a lose-lose battle.
 Comparison shopping engines have made it easier for customers to compare prices; you may want to stay away from this never-ending battle as far as possible.
 Thus, make sure you have a clause of exclusivity with your vendors so that what you’re selling is exclusive to your store.

 Always maintain a solid communication with your suppliers.
 By being attentive and responsive to issues, you as a retailer can build a great rapport with your suppliers.

 While I do believe that these practices can help Online Fashion Retailers nurture an amazing supplier base for their Online Store, I am sure this list is not exhaustive.
 From your experience, if you have any tips that you think may be helpful for others, please feel free to share with us in the comment section below or tweet at @ilovefashionret.

 I am the Founder at ILoveFashionRetail, where we design & develop e-commerce websites & mobile apps for fashion retailers.
 We also help fashion brands grow their online sales & traffic.
 My essays are featured at Forbes, Moz, Fairchild, FIT and more.
 Contact me.